 POLICY RECOMMENDATIONS AND PROPOSED ACTIONS

-Review education curricula in accordance with the evolving needs and trends in the digital economy and society.
+Review education curricula in accordance with the evolving needs and trends in the digital economy and society

-Review education curricula according to current needs and trends in the digital society, economy and labour market, with a focus on Science, Technology, Engineering, Art and Maths (STEAM) and a combination of digital, 21st century and e-business skills, across all areas of learning.
+Review education curricula according to current needs and trends in the digital society, economy and labour market, with a focus on Science, Technology, Engineering, Art and Maths (STEAM) and iSTEAM and a combination of digital, 21st century and e-business skills, across all areas of learning.

 Promote gender-inclusive education frameworks and policies and boost relevant education opportunities and digital skills development for women and girls in STEAM-subjects to narrow the gender digital divide.

 Encourage diversity and inclusion in STEAM education.

+Support the upskilling of citizens to mitigate against job losses

 Provide schools and other educational institutions with technology equipment and, where possible, broadband Internet connection.
 More advanced equipment will need to be provided by companies in work-based learning systems.
 In parallel, ensure that teachers access digital training and promote the development of train-the-teachers programmes, both for their own professional development and for educating students on the use of technology to help create a scale-up and multiplier effect.

 Promote technology-supported learning, including creating and scaling-up eLearning platforms, which offer instant access, and use open educational resources.
 Ensure that innovative digital knowledge products and learning opportunities reach people from diverse educational, social backgrounds and regions, also by ensuring all platforms have mobile versions.
 To enhance access, the creation of specific offline functionalities targeted to those living in disconnected remote areas is encouraged.